OfflineIMAP/offlineimap.github.io/_posts/2016-07-29-tracking-regressions.md

 ### Imagine yourself the maintainer

-How we work is simple.
+How you work is simple.
 Code changes as we move forward by applying patches.
 You *(the maintainer)* feel it's time to stabilize the code.
 So, you release a candidate and let the time go.
 At the rhythm of feedbacks you fix some issues and postpone the stable until all are fixed.